mavel101/dsv2pulseq/README.md

 ```
 insert_twix_data.py IN_FILE_1 IN_FILE_2 -o OUT_FILE
 ```
 The merged output file (OUT_FILE) can be used for rectrospective reconstruction at the scanner.
+Alternatively the Pulseq data file can also be in the MRD format (requires ISMRMRD python package)

 ## References